davenpi/davenpi.github.io/_projects/kiiking.md

 ### 1. Create a physical model
 We need to create a physical model of the combined athlete/swing system.
 That part is easy and we just modeled it as a pendulum of variable length.
-Of course this is dead simple so we also added in some extra bells and whistles related to the fact that a person has a limited amount power they can produce.
+We added in some extra bells and whistles related to the fact that a person has a limited amount power they can produce.

 ### 2. Define what we can control and the performance objectives